Rahat-ch/cloudsound_workshop_vc/activities.md

 3. Create a data model for your songs.
 The model should contain the following: id : ID
     title: String
-    mp3: String
     artist: String
-4. Deploy the model and then create two example entries on the content page (don't worry about linking to an actual mp3 file yet, we'll take care of that later)
+4. Deploy the model and then create two example entries on the content page

 Activity 2